Badfox16/Badfox16/README.md

 ### Hello!
 I’m Mutizo de J. Maita, a passionate tech enthusiast and programming aficionado.
 My journey in technology has been fueled by a deep curiosity and a love for problem-solving.
 I’m excited to collaborate, create, and contribute to innovative projects in the tech world.
 Let’s code, build, and explore new horizons together!

-- ♨️ Currently, I’m immersed in Java development, leveraging the Spring Boot framework, and building dynamic user interfaces with React.
+♨️ Currently, I’m immersed in Mobile development, leveraging the Flutter framework, and building dynamic user interfaces with React/NextJS.
-- 💬 I’m eager to collaborate on Java, Spring Boot, and React projects, and I’m always open to new opportunities to innovate and create together.
+💬 I have a strong interest in various technologies, including HTML, CSS, Tailwind CSS, Bootstrap, JavaScript, React, Node.js, MongoDB, Java, Linux, Git, GitHub, PHP, and Python.
+I’m eager to collaborate on projects utilizing these technologies and always open to new opportunities to innovate and create together.

 <div align="center" style="display: flex; gap: 2rem; flex-wrap: wrap; justify-content: center; margin-top: 2rem;">